wp-plugins/football-pool/readme.txt

 And, of course, choose a theme or make one yourself that fits your competition or blog.
 If you have a custom game schedule that other users can also use, it would be nice if you shared it with me.
 I will put it on the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> with credits to you of course.

 = Is there a translation available? =
 See the 'Other notes' section for the available languages (and their translators).
 The translations are in the 'languages' dir.
 To use translations, change the WPLANG constant in the wp-config.php to the right language code (e.g. "nl_NL").

-If you want to make your own translation, you can use the pot-file that is included in the languages directory or make a copy of one of the football-pool-*locale*.po files in the languages directory and use an editor like POedit (http://www.poedit.net/) to create the mo-file.
-The default content for the rules page is in the 'rules-page-content-*locale*.txt' file (e.g. rules-page-content-nl_NL.txt).
-At the moment of writing only a Dutch file is available.
+If you want to make your own translation, you can use the pot-file that is included in the 	`languages` directory or make a copy of one of the `football-pool-*locale*.po` files in the `languages` directory and use an editor like Poedit (http://www.poedit.net/) to create the mo-file.
+The default content for the rules page is in the `rules-page-content-*locale*.txt` file (e.g. `rules-page-content-nl_NL.txt`).
 If you've made your own translation and mail it to me, I'll add it to the plugin and give you the credits.
 You can put your custom translation files in the plugin-dir, but be careful they don't get overwritten with an update of the plugin.
-So, according to <a href="http://www.geertdedeckere.be/article/loading-wordpress-language-files-the-right-way">this site</a> (and the codex) it's better to put the translation file in a subfolder (named 'football-pool') of the WP_LANG_DIR.
+So, according to <a href="http://www.geertdedeckere.be/article/loading-wordpress-language-files-the-right-way">this site</a> (and the codex) it's better to put the translation file in a subfolder (named 'football-pool') of the `WP_LANG_DIR`.
 I support the fallback mechanism that is described on that site in my plugin.

 Make sure you name the mo-file right: **football-pool-aa_BB.mo** (where aa_BB is your language code)

 If your language is not shipped with the plugin, you might try the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a>.
 Maybe I forgot to release a new version.

 = I installed the plugin, but there are no matches.
-What happened? =

-Version 2.0.0 does not add the matches on install.
+What happened? = Version 2.0.0 does not add the matches on install.
 But it does contain a match schedule as an exported csv file.
 Go to the Matches admin page and do an import of a schedule file (Bulk change match schedule).

 Versions 1.1.0-1.1.2 contained a bug that on a clean install did not insert the data in the custom tables.
 Users that did an update from the first version did not have this problem.
 The problem was fixed in version 1.1.3.
 If you experience this problem just deactivate the plugin and reinstall it.
 Just updating won't fix it.

-= I installed the plugin, but it does not look like your screenshots. =
+= I installed the plugin, but it does not look like your screenshots. = That's correct.

-That's correct.
 The plugin has some basic styling, but it will not change your entire blog.
 If you want to take the style I used, then follow these steps:

 * Install the Simply Works Core theme (http://wordpress.org/extend/themes/simply-works-core).
-* Take the ek2012.css file from the plugin-dir (wp-content/plugins/football-pool/assets/simply works core skin/) and place it in the WordPress theme dir (wp-content/themes/simply-works-core/skins).
+* Take the ek2012.css file from the plugin-dir (`wp-content/plugins/football-pool/assets/simply works core skin/`) and place it in the WordPress theme dir (`wp-content/themes/simply-works-core/skins`).
 * Go to the theme options in de WordPress admin and select the ek2012 skin (Appearance &raquo; Theme Options &raquo; Theme Colors).
 If you also want the sidebar on the left you can change this under Layout Options.
-* Change the background (Appearance &raquo; Background) to the background.jpg file (Display Options: center, no repeat) that came with the plugin ('simply works core skin' directory).
+* Change the background (Appearance &raquo; Background) to the `background.jpg` file (Display Options: center, no repeat) that came with the plugin ('simply works core skin' directory).
 * Remove the header (Appearance &raquo; Header) and remove all standard widgets from the Header Ad sidebar (Appearance &raquo; Widgets), or move them to the Sidebar Top.
 * Create 2 menu's (Appearance &raquo; Menus).
 Primary menu for the Pool menu-items, and a Secondary menu for information about the tournament (teams, etc.).